A new report issued by three Central Asian and one

 blow to media freedom and the latest in a series of such closures in the last

+two years.
 Blocking of websites continued, and the Havas

 Wordwide advertising agency was ordered to pay massive damages in a defamation